MEET THE TEAM

 RUI YANG, PH.D.

-Post-doctoral Associate
+Post-Doctoral Associate

 Email: rui.yang@nyu.edu

 Rui obtained her Ph.D. from the Developmental Psychology program of New York University.
-Her research focuses on understanding parenting and child's gender development in Chinese context.
+Her research focuses on understanding parenting and child's gender development in the Chinese context.
 She has been the coordinator of a multi-cohort 10-year longitudinal study with over 1100 families in Nanjing, China.
-With Dr. Waters, Rui will explore how early maternal care quality affect Chinese children’s attachment secure script, and their gender development (e.g., masculinity).
+With Dr. Waters, Rui will explore how early maternal care quality affects Chinese children’s attachment secure script, and their gender development (e.g., masculinity).

 YUFEI GU, M.S.Ed.